The Top 10 Programs for Facility Maintenance Training

 If you are a professional with intermediate experience and want to learn how computer tools can help you improve your facility management skills, this course is for you.

-Price: The course costs $44.99, and is offered through the Linkedin Learning platform
+Price: $44.99, and is offered through the Linkedin Learning platform

 Offered by Arizona State University’s continuing education program, the Facilities Management Course offers critical topics in FM, providing lessons from industry experts.